Tuesday, October 14, 2025

 Joy Kwama

-Mercy Joy Kwama is a Digital Correspondent at The Kenya Times who is dedicated to the art of storytelling, truth-telling and changing narratives.
+Mercy Joy Kwama is a digital journalist who is dedicated to the art of storytelling, truth-telling and changing narratives.
 She covers diverse topics including politics, social justice, gender, humanitarian matters, and policy.
 Mercy is especially driven to amplify the voices of marginalized African communities and challenge the status quo.
 She is a graduate of Riara University with a degree in Communications and Multimedia Journalism and is well-equipped to navigate the complex landscape of news reporting.
 In her spare time, Mercy likes to pick up new skills including dancing, gardening, reading, and meeting new people.
-She can be reached at [email protected]

 Related Posts